HauntedBees/Godot-Accessibility-Suite/README.md

  - Subtitles/captions.

 ## Contributing
+If there's a feature you want included in this suite, whether you're a game developer or a game player, create an [issue](https://github.com/HauntedBees/Godot-Accessibility-Suite/issues) for it!
+My goal is to make a tool helpful for everyone, so the most important thing you can do is let me know how!

-If you would like to contribute to the project, please do!
+And if you would like to contribute to the project with code, please do!
 All contributions must be made with a permissive MIT-compatible open source license to ensure as many game developers as possible have access to this code.